cinemast/html5videobrowser/README.md

 html5videobrowser
 =================

-A key-frame based html5 video browser
+A key-frame based html5 video browser.

+Manual is contained in index.html